pdehaan/dockit/README.md

 # Dockit

-Dockit is a documentation generator, inspired by [docco](http://jashkenas.github.com/docco/), written in Literate Javascript.
+Dockit is a documentation generator, inspired by [docco](http://jashkenas.github.com/docco/), written in Literate JavaScript.
 It produces a set of HTML documents that display your comments intermingled with your code, for your entire project.

 All prose is passed through Markdown, and code is passed through Highlight.js syntax highlighting.